FNAV2939/A2939.github.io/index.md

 </p>
 <p>

-**The Fourth Degree** is the patriotic degree of the order.
-On February 22, 1900, the first exemplification of the Fourth Degree was held in New York City.
+<b>The Fourth Degree</b> is the patriotic degree of the order.
+On February 22, 1900, the first
+exemplification of the Fourth Degree was held in New York City.
 To the three principles of our Order: Charity, Unity and Fraternity, the final lesson that was added is the virtue of patriotism.
 The focus of the Fourth Degree is on this principle, an abiding love for